nuevaJ/bato_bato_pick/README.md

         ◦ Display the result.

     ∙ Next things to accomplish are:
         ◦ Include an interface for the game.
-        ◦ The game should end after the user or the computer reach five (5) points respectively.
-        ◦ Remove the user prompt, make it easier to pick.
+(In progress) ◦ The game should end after the user or the computer reach five (5) points respectively.
+(Done) ◦ Remove the user prompt, make it easier to pick.
+(Done) ◦ A clickable button for player to choose whether "Rock", "Paper", or "Scissor".
+(Done) ◦ Result for who wins on the game.
+(Done)